 3. Pick Your Makeup Carefully: Makeup can be deceptive.
 What gives you a nice, healthy glow or shimmer in real life can make you look as though you're orange or sweating in a photo.
 For the sake of posterity, it's best to skip the bronzer or self-tanner on your wedding day and choose a more neutral foundation that matches your skin tone.
 Glittery or shimmery makeup might look festive in person, but it can shine too much in a photo and make you look sweaty or as if you've been crying.

 The lipstick you pick for your wedding day is particularly important.
 Although matte shades might be in right now, it's better to pick a creamy formula with a bit of sheen.
 The sheen will reflect the light and can help make your teeth and smile brighter in the picture.
 To amplify the whiteness of your teeth even more, pick a shade of lipstick with a blue undertone, such as fuchsia or cherry red.
 Lipsticks with yellow or brown undertones will give your teeth a yellow tinge.

-4. Loosen Up: Standing around, having a photographer snap photo after photo, your new spouse and all your friends and family members can get tiring.
+4. Loosen Up: It can get tiring standing around while the photographer snaps photo after photo of you, your new spouse, friends and family members.
 To avoid a wooden or stiff-looking smile halfway through your photo session, remember to keep moving.
 If you start to feel your face tensing up, take a minute to close your eyes, take a deep breath and relax your muscles.
 Then, get ready to smile again by forcing out a few "ha-has!"
 You might feel silly doing it, but it will help you stay loose and relaxed in your pictures.

 Don't be shy about practicing your wedding day smile in the mirror in advance.
 Finding the perfect head angle, the perfect lipstick and the perfect way to open your mouth will help be you be confident that you look as great as you feel on your wedding day.